avalon-lang/avaloni/docs/source/reference/quantum.rst

 Appling gate to qubits
 ----------------------

 Applying gates to qubits is extremely simple.
-One simple calls the ``apply`` function, passing it the gate and the qubit(s) to apply the gate to.
+One simply calls the ``apply`` function, passing it the gate and the qubit(s) to apply the gate to.
+For 1-Qubit gates, ``apply`` has the signature :code:`apply(g : gate, q : ref qubit) -> void` and for controlled gates it has the signature
+:code:`apply(cg : cgate, control : ref qubit, target : ref qubit)`.

 Let us demonstrate with an example, reusing our previous code: